Essentially Decentralized Conjugate Gradients: Applications

-\item Compute the Schur complement of \eqref{eq:saddleProb}---i.e., solve the first row in \eqref{eq:saddleProb} for $p$ and insert it to the second one---obtaining \eqref{eq:SchurComp}. \end{enumerate} This reformulation procedure has the advantage, that---in contrast to applying decentralized algorithms directly to~\eqref{eq:sepForm} as for example done in \cite{Shin2020}---one obtains a linear system of equation with \emph{strictly} positive-definite coefficient matrix.
-Moreover, this reformulation substantially reduces the dimension of the KKT system \eqref{eq:saddleProb}---thus it often improves run-time.
+where $p^\top =(x^\top,\kappa^\top )$, $A=(A_1,\dots,A_S)$, and { } \item Compute the Schur complement---i.e., solve the first row in \eqref{eq:saddleProb} for $p$ and insert it to the second---to obtain \eqref{eq:SchurComp}. \end{enumerate} This {blueprint} reformulation substantially reduces the dimension of the KKT system \eqref{eq:saddleProb}---thus it often improves run-time.
+Moreover, in contrast to applying decentralized algorithms directly to~\eqref{eq:saddleProb} \cite{Shin2020}, one obtains a system with positive-definite coefficient matrix.